gnolang/gno/examples/gno.land/r/demo/mail/DESIGN.md

 ## Various possible ideas

+Things like:

-[ ] TUI - there is nothing in a Render() now
+TUI - there is nothing in a Render() now
-[ ] should be able to respond to mails.
+Respond to mails

-Mail attachment:
+Mail attachment

-  * Would be nice to attach NFTs,
-  * payment,
-  * to be able to sign (I mean "agree contractually" here) an other mail.

-IMO The system could easily be envisionned to sit on a bigger system, persistent point-to-point messaging with mails being one particular type of message.
-E.g. a very light mail dapp on top of a more universal solution, that can they be used for releases, DAO orders and so on.